Reviews You Can Rely On

 You can send files to all three of these printers from a computer directly connected to the printer through a USB cable or with a microSD card for standalone printing.
 These machines have similar displays and interfaces that are reasonably clear and easy to understand, with all the necessary information relevant to your print shown while they are running.
 Swapping filament and leveling the bed are both moderately easy.
 However, we would have liked the 3D Ender 3 Pro a bit more if it had a semi-automatic bed leveling process.

-Next up are the Monoprice Select Mini V2 and the FlashForge Creator Pro.
+Next up is the FlashForge Creator Pro.
 The tool head of the Creator Pro required mounting before you can start printing, and we found it to be a little hard to access the screws to connect the tool head and align it properly.
 However, it wasn't overly difficult.
-The Select Mini V2 is ready to go right out of the box, only requiring the spool holder to be clicked into place before it is ready to go.

 The FlashForge Creator Pro leads you through a series of prompts, instructing you how to adjust the four adjustment points.
-The Select Mini V2 also has four leveling points, but no prompts to guide you, which makes it one of our least favorite printers to level.
+It's not the easiest of procedures, but this is how older FDM options used to be.

 We will admit that it is easier to load resin than filament — provided the vat is already cleaned and empty, though gloves and other PPE are usually required.
 You should definitely check the manufacturer's instructions and the MSDS for the specific flavor of resin you are using regarding safety precautions.
 However, it gets considerably more complicated when you need to swap resin, as you will need to filter the resin back into the bottle and then clean out the vat to avoid mixing different colors.
 Once the print is finished, you will have to post-process the print by cleaning off any uncured resin and then curing it under a UV light to reach full strength.